Salesforce Negotiations · Independent Advisory

 📋 Executive Summary

-Salesforce may present a friendly face, but behind the scenes it's one of the toughest vendors a CIO will negotiate with.
-From pushing pricy license deals to locking in support plans and upselling add-on products, Salesforce's sales playbook is aggressive and unapologetic.
+Salesforce may present a friendly face, but behind the scenes it is one of the toughest vendors a CIO will negotiate with.
+From pushing pricy licence deals to locking in support plans and upselling add-on products, Salesforce's sales playbook is aggressive and unapologetic.
+This guide delivers blunt, insider advice for CIOs across three critical battlegrounds: licence/subscription negotiations, support plan renewals, and add-on/expansion deals.
+For a broader look at Salesforce licensing structures, see our Salesforce Licensing Guide.

-Battleground 1: License & Subscription Negotiations
+Battleground 1: Licence & Subscription Negotiations

 🎯 Quarter-End Discount Pressure